 The most common complaint during the pregnancy is back pain or discomfort, which is usually caused by weight gain, the change in center of body mass, hormone(relaxin and estrogen) affected looser ligaments, and pelvic joints.
 Back pain and discomfort during and post-pregnancy can be prevented or reduced if women would prepare their musculoskeletal system in advance.

 A visit to a physiotherapist should be mandatory

 First of all, while planning a pregnancy it is important to evaluate if a musculoskeletal system is ready to sustain growing weight, to adapt to a changing body mass center, and to evaluate whether the joints and ligaments are prepared for the hormonal changes.
 A professional physiotherapist or medical physician should apply specific tests to establish the muscle segments which are most susceptible to trauma and should assign individualized exercises for those problematic areas of your body.

 Secondly, a universal exercise plan that fits everyone does not exist.
 So pre-pregnant, as well as, pregnant women, should avoid chasing popular sports activities and should pay extreme attention to their own musculoskeletal system situation.
 Doing random exercises to get the workout in will not help to properly prepare for pregnancy, to the contrary, it may even do some damage.

 Prevent lower back pain

-Physiotherapists of the Spine Treatment Center confirms that 45-75 percent of women have experienced back pain during pregnancy.
+Physiotherapists of the Spine Treatment Center confirm that 45–75 percent of women have experienced back pain during pregnancy.
 For a long time, back pain in a pregnant woman was thought to be a natural condition.
-However, this should not be blamed solely on pregnancy, as the causes of spinal ailments were usually pre-existent in the woman's musculoskeletal system before pregnancy.
+However, this should not be blamed solely on pregnancy, as the causes of spinal ailments were usually pre-existent in the woman’s musculoskeletal system before pregnancy.